asiryan/RDM/README.md

 ```

 ## Console application
 It simulates the situation of receiving data from a map about the location of the target in **geodetic coordinates** [4].
-The coordinates  are transformed from geodesics to Cartesian, and five receivers are randomly placed in accordance with the scaling vector, and the time delays of the signal are calculated.
+The coordinates  are transformed from geodesics to Cartesian, and receivers are randomly placed in accordance with the scaling vector, and the time delays of the signal are calculated.
 The **RDM** is applied, and target coordinates and quality metrics are calculated.
 Finally, the the target coordinates are transformed back to geodesic coordinates.

 Run ***RDM_CONSOLE.exe***